Annexin: Membrane organization and trafficking

 Several annexins have been shown to have active roles in the organization of the membrane.
 Annexin A-II has been extensively studied in this aspect of annexin function and is noted to be heavily involved in the organization of lipids in the bilayer near sites of actin cytoskeleton assembly.
-Annexin A-II can bind PIP2 in the cell membrane in vivo with a relatively high binding affinity.
+Annexin A-II can bind PIP_{2} in the cell membrane in vivo with a relatively high binding affinity.

 In addition, Annexin A-II can bind other membrane lipids such as cholesterol, where this binding is made possible by the influx of calcium ions.
 The binding of Annexin A-II to lipids in the bilayer orchestrates the organization of lipid rafts in the bilayer at sites of actin assembly.
 In fact, annexin A-II is itself an actin-binding protein and therefore it can form a region of interaction with actin by means of its filamentous actin properties.
 In turn, this allows for further cell-cell interactions between monolayers of cells like epithelial and endothelial cells.
 In addition to annexin A-II, annexin A-XI has also been shown to organize cell membrane properties.
 Annexin A-XI is believed to be highly involved in the last stage of mitosis: cytokinesis.
 It is in this stage that daughter cells separate from one another because annexin A-XI inserts a new membrane that is believed to be required for abscission.
 Without annexin A-XI, it is believed that the daughter cells with not fully separate and may undergo apoptosis.